morkhorwaad/personal-site/src/markdown/pages/about.md

 The phrase "jack of all trades, master of none" comes to mind.
 I'm working on getting better at pinning down focus.

 If you're interested in poking around my code, you can check out my [GitHub](https://github.com/morkhorwaad), and any projects that can stand on their own I'll write about here.
-You can download [my resume](/downloads/mark_harwood_resume.pdf) as well; if you have any other questions, I'm most available via <a href="/contact" class="internal-link">email</a>.
+You can download [my resume](/downloads/mark_harwood_resume.pdf) as well; if you have any other questions, feel free to <a href="/contact" class="internal-link">reach out</a>.

 **Personally**, I'm a lot of things, but some of my biggest interests are rock climbing, cooking, and generally slowing down just a little bit.

 ## The site?
-I wrote this site in [Gatsby](https://gatsbyjs.org), and you can view the source [here](https://github.com/morkhorwaad/personal-site).
+I wrote this site in [Gatsby](https://gatsbyjs.org), host it with [GitLab Pages](https://about.gitlab.com/product/pages/), and you can view the source [here](https://github.com/morkhorwaad/personal-site).
 It's pretty straightforward React, and the blog articles and project pages are all done in Markdown - I wrote <a href="/blog/making-my-site" class="internal-link">an article</a> about it if you want to know more.

-Currently, I'm using [GitLab Pages](https://about.gitlab.com/product/pages/) to host it, and as I add more functionality I'll be sure to keep the site updated as well.
+It's a work in progress, and probably always will be &mdash; that's the fun part!